Kelechi-Okorie/alx-low_level_programming/0x00-hello_world/README.md

 # The readme file for the 0x00-hello_world project
-File 0-preprocessor - runs a C file through the preprocessor File 1-compile - compiles a C file but does not link
+File 0-preprocessor - runs a C file through the preprocessor File 1-compile - compiles a C file but does not link File 2-assembler - generate the assembly code of a C code